carpalsgrabby/cordador-mizevandr/backup/notes.md

 JWT Data Pipeline Frontend Cloud Functions React NLP Kubernetes Pull Request Message Queue Firewalls A/B Testing Framework Stay hungry, stay foolish.
 CI/CD Latency Optimization A/B Testing Sharding Edge Computing If you can dream it, you can do it.
 Opportunities don't happen.
 You create them.
 Zero Downtime Deployment Database Indexing
-Cloud OAuth Deployment API Gateway IoT Kafka GraphQL React
+Cloud OAuth Deployment API Gateway IoT Kafka GraphQL React Success is not in what you have, but who you are.
+Python Monitoring Logging Virtual Machines Artificial Intelligence Firewalls Lambda Functions Kubernetes CI/CD Load Balancing Sharding UX Optimization Distributed Systems